- Our Story

-When we buy new sheets, they often do not seem to sit correctly, resulting in them coming off the mattress when you toss and turn.
+When we buy new sheets or sheet sets, they often do not seem to sit correctly, resulting in them coming off the mattress when you toss and turn.
 Sleeping on a fitted sheet is a good experience as long as you're sure the sheet will not come off the bed.
 Your fitted sheet staying on your bed is essential for having a good night's sleep.
 Slippage tends to not only result in wrinkles and bumps but also loosens the elastic of your fitted sheet.

 Many people are not aware of the methods to prevent fitted sheets from coming off the bed.
 The good news is that in this post, we'll share with you some tips and tricks to keep sheets on bed.